 b.
-If Brazil increases its production of food crops from 2 tonnes per day to 3 tonnes per day, what is the opportunity cost of the additional food?
+If Brazil increases food production from 2 tons per day to 3 tons per day, what is the opportunity cost of the additional food?

-When Brazil is production efficient and increases its production of food crops from 2 tonnes per day to 3 tonnes per day, it must decrease its production of ethanol from 54 barrels per day to 40 barrels per day.
-The opportunity cost of the additional 1 tonne of food crops is 14 barrels of ethanol.
+When Brazil is production efficient and increases its production of food crops from 2 tons per day to 3 tons per day, it must decrease its production of ethanol from 54 barrels per day to 40 barrels per day.
+The opportunity cost of the additional I ton of food crops is I4 barrels of ethanol.

 c.
 What is the relationship between your answers to parts (a) and (b)?

-The opportunity cost of an additional barrel of ethanol and the opportunity cost of an additional tonne of food crops are reciprocals of each other.
-That is, the opportunity cost of 1 tonne of food crops is 14 barrels of ethanol and the opportunity cost of 1 barrel of ethanol is 1/14 of a tonne of food crops.
+The opportunity costs of an additional barrel of ethanol and the opportunity cost of an additional ton of food crop are reciprocals of each other.
+That is, the opportunity cost of I ton of food crops is I4 barrels of ethanol and the opportunity cost of I barrel of ethanol is I/I4 of a ton of food crops.